 The size of the Board of Directors is currently 11 directors, established by the Board of Directors as provided in the company’s charter documents and by-laws.
 Subject to any limitations set forth in the company’s by-laws, the Board of Directors would be willing to have a larger number of directors to accommodate the availability of outstanding candidates.
 Similarly, the Board of Directors is willing to reduce the size of the Board of Directors, or to maintain a vacancy, if it cannot identify available candidates meeting the directors’ qualification standards (subject, however, to the limitation in the company’s charter documents that the Board of Directors must include a minimum of eight directors).

 The directors are elected each year by the stockholders at the company’s annual meeting.
 The Board of Directors, upon consideration of the recommendation of the Nominating and Governance Committee, proposes a slate of nominees to the stockholders for election.
+Annual re-nomination of directors is not automatic and the Board’s annual self-evaluation process contributes to the Nominating and Governance Committee’s and the Board’s consideration of directors’ continuing service.
 Stockholders may propose nominees for consideration as director in the manner set forth in the company’s by-laws.

 Directors should exercise their business judgment to act in what they reasonably believe to be in the best interests of the company in a manner consistent with their fiduciary duties.
 In considering the best long-term and short-term interests of the company, where appropriate the directors may consider the needs and concerns of stakeholders and interested parties other than stockholders, including employees, suppliers, customers and communities in which the company conducts business, and other pertinent factors.